verrazzano/docs/content/en/docs/guides/migrate/integrate/nginx/_index.md

    </div>
    {{< /clipboard >}}
-Here controller.metrics.serviceMonitor.additionalLabels.release="prometheus-operator" should match the name of the helm release of the kube-prometheus-stack.
+Here controller.metrics.serviceMonitor.additionalLabels.release="prometheus-operator" should match the name of the helm release of the `kube-prometheus-stack`.

-### Prometheus Metrics using PodMonitor
+### Prometheus metrics using PodMonitor

 1. Configure ingress controller to enable metrics and export metrics